Matro2008/Matro2008/README.md

 ##  🙋‍♂️ Hi, i'm Matrone Gabriele
-##  💻 Passionate about computer science | Always happy to help others 🤝

-💻 Gabriele | Junior Developer & Computer Science Student

 👋 Hi!
+I'm Gabriele
-I'm Gabriele, an IT student at ITIS Majorana with a passion for coding and technology.
+Computer Science student at ITIS Majorana

-📚 Currently deepening my skills in software development, algorithms, and web technologies.
+Passionate about coding and technology, always happy to help others.

+💻 Technical Skills
-💻 Languages: C#, HTML, CSS, JavaScript
+Languages: C#, HTML, CSS, JavaScript

-🌐 Interests: Web Development, Desktop Applications, UI Design
+Technologies: Web Development, Desktop Applications, UI Design

-🤝 I'm a friendly and helpful person who enjoys working in a team and supporting others.
+🚀 Career Goals

-🎯My goal is to become a professional developer and turn my passion for coding into a career.
+To become a professional developer and turn my passion for coding into a career.

+🤝 Teamwork & Support
+I enjoy working in a team and supporting others, creating a collaborative learning environment.

+🎯 Projects & Learning
+I'm currently deepening my skills in:

+Software development

+Algorithms

+Web technologies

+🍝🏋️‍♂️ Free Time
-🍝 In my free time, I love cooking and challenging myself with new ideas.
+I love cooking and challenging myself with new recipes.

-🏋️‍♂️ When I’m not coding, you’ll probably find me at the gym or learning something new.
+When I’m not coding, I’m probably at the gym or learning something new.

+🌐 Follow Me
-🌐 Follow me to see my progress and the projects I’m working on!
+Check out my progress and the projects I’m working on here on GitHub!

+Se vuoi anche una versione più compatta per la sezione “bio” del profilo, posso aiutarti a crearne una!